kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 ### Summing up

-- There's a cost of being specific |
+- There are costs of being specific |
+  - Concrete types prevent reuse |
+  - And make it harder to reason about |
-- The less we know about the types, the more we know about what it does |
+- The less we know about the types, the more we know about what a function does |
-- The more we know about the types, the less we know about what it does |
+- The more we know about the types, the less we know about what a function does |
-- Don't even need to look at the implementation: we know exactly what it does |
 - Purity + immutability + parametric polymorphism = reasoning superpowers |

 ---